 Only six months in (now five months ago), it already seemed as if the whole world had been turned upside down, all our plans and structures shaken, everything confused.
 Charlie had been documenting the pandemic, interviewing, through the crackle & difficulty of remote connections, candidates for political office, civil servants, community leaders, university administrators, etc.; filming empty, locked down roads & landscapes, and – after the killing of George Floyd in Minneapolis – filming the continuing street protests against police brutality.
-I recorded the Bible passage, and Charlie used that (plus music by Philip Glass) to frame the words & images from this year’s apocalyptic landscape.
+I recorded the Bible passage she requested, and Charlie used that (plus music by Philip Glass) to frame the words & images from this year’s apocalyptic landscape.

 Here’s the final product, not a documentary, but a “new media” artifact for contemplation: